This site requires a more recent version of Adobe Flash Player to function properly.

-- Flat Carbon Europe EBITDA Margin: Margins in the Flat Carbon Europe division declined from 16.4% in 2008 to about 5% in 2011 due to rising input costs and persistent weak demand in Europe.
-The EBITDA margin in 2012 has dropped drastically due to lower demand and prices and was 4.4% at the end of the third quarter.
-We estimate margins to recover going forward and reach 9% by the end of the Trefis forecast period.
-The company has idled capacity in response to challenging market conditions.
-However if the idled capacity doesn't save sufficient costs and a recovery in demand is more gradual, margins could remain stuck at 5%.
-This would present a downside of 15% to the Trefis price estimate.
+- Europe EBITDA Margin: Margins in the Europe division declined from 4.7% in 2011 to about 3.6% in 2013, due to rising input costs and persistent weak demand.
+We estimate margins to recover going forward and reach around 7% by the end of the Trefis forecast period, driven by the company's cost saving efforts and improved market conditions for steel.
+However, if the recovery is slower than expected, margins may expand at a slower pace as well.
+This would present a downside of 7% to the Trefis price estimate.

 - Average Steel Price in Europe: ArcelorMittal's Average Price of Europe fell from $946 per metric ton in 2011 to $804 in 2013, as demand for steel fell due to an economic slowdown.
 We expect prices to increase modestly at about 1% annually going forward.
 However, if market conditions for steel improve faster than expected and prices increase at a faster rate of 2-3%, it would present a downside of about 5% to the Trefis price estimate.